 1. Know Your Clients

-One of the first steps to take to set proper prices for prints is to know your clients.
+One of the first steps to take while pricing photography prints is to know who your clients really are.
 When you know who your clients are, you can make decisions on prices for prints that will best suit them and your business.
 Ask yourself a few questions about your clients:

 - How much do your clients spend on products and other services?

-- Do your clients order prints and showcase them in their home?
+- Do your clients order prints and showcase them in their homes?

 - Will your clients encourage family and friends to purchase prints?

-Keep in mind as the expert, you can educate your clients about the value of prints.
+As a professional photographer, you are the expert when it comes to prints.
+When you become the expert in who your clients are and how they behave, you can set prices for prints that will appeal to them and help boost business too.
+If your clients are not too keen on buying prints, keep in mind that as an expert, you can educate your clients about the value of prints.
 Many of your clients are not professional wedding photographers, and may not understand the significance of prints.
 Take the time to educate them about prints and why they do need them as a part of their wedding day.

 - How many prints did your clients purchase last year?